-Energy firms work together for plan to help Britons as bills forecast to rise to £3,300
+Energy firms work together for plan to help Britons as bills are still high

 As well as setting the maximum charge for those on a standard tariff, Ofgem also sets a limit on the maximum daily standing charge.
 The standing charge means billpayers will still be bound to pay a set amount even if they don’t use any energy at all.